cassiomolin/cassiomolin.github.io/_pages/about.md

 ---

+During my free time, I usually try to do things that keep me away from the keyboards:

+- I spend quite some time in the kitchen: fresh pasta, risottos, and homemade pizzas are some of the dishes I love preparing.
+Ah!
+It's been a few months since I baked my first sourdough bread, and I never stopped since then.

-Away from the keyboard, I have a passion for tabletop games, and over the past few years, I started collecting some titles I like the most.
-Tabletop games are a good reason for gathering friends around the table or even keeping myself entertained during the COVID-19 restrictions.
+- I enjoy playing tabletop games, and over the past few years, I started collecting some titles I like the most.
+If I could pick some favourites, they would probably be [Viticulture][viticulture], [Everdell][everdell], [Wingspan][wingspan] and [7 Wonders][7wonders].

+- I also have some interest in photography, and my [Fujifilm X-T3][xt3] paired with my beloved [35mm ƒ/2][35mm] never let me down :)

 ---